Overview of Malaysia

 Most of Malaysia’s inhabitants reside in major cities and many are a collection of Chinese, Indian and European cultural influences.
 The commercial capital, Kuala Lumpur, is home to old colonial buildings, modern busy shopping districts such as Bukit Bintang and skyscrapers such as the iconic, 451m-tall Petronas Twin Towers.
-Most of the population are settled in the centre of peninsula Malaysia, where 20 million out of approximately 28 million Malaysians live, of which 70% reside in developed cities.
+Most of the population are settled in the centre of peninsula Malaysia, where 70% out of approximately 32.6 million Malaysians reside in developed cities.

 The main gateway to the rest of the world, Kuala Lumpur International Airport (KLIA) is also Malaysia’s busiest airport.
-In 2017, KLIA was the world’s 23rd-busiest airport in terms of total passenger traffic.
+In 2019, KLIA was the world’s 22nd-busiest airport in terms of total passenger traffic.

 Malaysia has developed from a mainly agriculture- and primary industry-based economy to a successful exporter of electrical and electronic parts and appliances, chemicals, heavy machineries, as well as IT and financial services.